Notified a positive military drug test or urinalysis?

 3. Legality:

-- Delta-8 THC: The legality of delta-8 THC is complex and varies by jurisdiction.
+- THC8: The legality of delta-8 THC is complex and varies by jurisdiction.
 Under the 2018 Farm Bill in the United States, delta-8 THC derived from hemp (containing less than 0.3% delta-9 THC) is technically legal at the federal level.
 However, several states have moved to regulate or ban delta-8 THC due to safety and regulatory concerns.

 4. Availability: